-Texas Workforce Commission (TWC) Adult Education and Literacy (AEL) contacts of general program information and technical support requests:
+Texas Workforce Commission (TWC) Adult Education and Literacy (AEL) contact information for general program questions and technical support requests is as follows:

-- Email adulteducation@twc.texas.gov for general AEL program information. - Email aelta@twc.texas.gov for all questions on this guide or other policy clarifications. - Email teams.technicalassistance@twc.texas.gov for questions related to data collection and the Texas Educating Adults Management System (TEAMS). - Call the toll-free number for AEL at 1-855-594-0012 or the local number at 512-463-0540.
+- Email adulteducation@twc.texas.gov for general AEL program information. - Email aelta@twc.texas.gov for all questions on this guide or other policy clarifications. - Email teams.technicalassistance@twc.texas.gov for questions related to data collection and the Texas Educating Adults Management System (TEAMS). - Call the toll-free number for AEL at 1+ (855) 594-0012.